symfony-cmf/symfony-cmf-docs/bundles/seo/introduction.rst

 The Twig Extension
 ~~~~~~~~~~~~~~~~~~

-.. versionadded:: 1.2
-    The twig extension was added in SeoBundle 1.2.

 This bundle provides a twig function ``cmf_seo_update_metadata``
 which lets you populate the seo page from an object.
 For details on using the twig extension, read :doc:`twig`.